Mindvalley-Discount-Coupon-2025-50-Off/.github/profile/README.md

 ## Mindvalley Discount Coupon

-**Latest Mindvalley Discount Codes & Coupons for May 2025:**
+**Latest Mindvalley Discount Codes & Coupons for June 2025:**

-For May, Mindvalley has rolled out two really solid deals.
+For June, Mindvalley has rolled out two really solid deals.
 First up, you can lock in a **lifetime 50% off subscription** to what’s arguably the world’s best personal growth platform.
 Or, if you’re testing the waters, there’s a **$100 discount on monthly subscriptions** too.

 - **50% off Mindvalley Membership – [Claim Now!](https://bit.ly/3MFXXPu)**
 - **$100 Discount – [Claim Now!](https://bit.ly/3MFXXPu)**